CultureCounts/API-examples/Api-docs.md

 				]
 				</code>

-				Multiple assessors can be added or removed from a single api call.
+				Multiple assessors can be added or removed from a single API call.

 		- **Find**

 			There are cases when user has to find another user to add them to evaluation or organisation.
-			In that case you can use find user suburl that filters out user by email that does not belong to current organisation
+			In that case you can use find user sub url that filters out user by email that does not belong to current organisation.
 			- Request Methods allowed:
 				<table>
 			        <tr>